Yingkou Liaoning, China Travel Guide

 Chopsticks are the main eating utensils.
 Practice using them if new.
 Food is typically served family-style in the table's center for distributing.
 Guests usually wait for the host or an elder before starting.
 Tea often accompanies meals.
 If drinking alcohol, toasts (Ganbei) are common.
 Tipping is not customary or expected.

 Within Yingkou, the emphasis on seafood becomes especially pronounced, notably in the Bayuquan District.
-Restaurants usually feature live seafood tanks, where diners select their fresh catch.
+Eateries frequently feature live seafood tanks, where diners select their fresh catch.

-A Dongbei dish: deep-fried pork slices in a crispy batter, tossed in a sweet and tangy sauce with a tangy, vinegary kick.
-Find it in most Dongbei restaurants.
+A Dongbei dish: deep-fried pork slices in a crispy batter, tossed in a pleasant and tangy sauce with a tangy, vinegary kick.
+It's found in most Dongbei restaurants.

 Sweet & Sour Pork